nickeblewis/jaffamonkey-gatsby-main2/src/posts/mongoose-promises.md

 mongoose.Promise = global.Promise;
 ```

 That's as simple and non-hacky as one could hope for.
-Next up I'll show what typical mongoose callbacks look like and how you can swap that out for promises.
-In these last examples I'll look up a user by id, update the user's name and finally save it.
+Next up, I'll show what typical mongoose callbacks look like and how you can swap those out for promises.
+In these last examples, I'll look up a user by id, update the user's name, and save it:

 ```js
 // error first callback style